riscvarchive/riscv-code-size-reduction/README.md

   - Seems to be Debian installation only which I don't have available.......
 Tariq

 - [BDTI](https://www.bdti.com/services/bdti-dsp-kernel-benchmarks)

+   - Need to be licensed?
+It's a US company so I can't talk to them....
+Tariq

 - Zephyr includes BLE (bluetooth)

   - [Nordic SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF-Connect-SDK)